gangchill/nip-convnet/README.md

 	* get setup that lets us train a (convolutional) neural network
 	* make it possible to load weights stored by the autoencoder if the architecture is fitting
 	* make it possible to set enable/disable the learning of these wheigts in the training
-	* architecture should be generic, the simplest way to test would be to add a fully-connected layer after the encoding layers of the autoencoder
-	* it would probably be good to start with the fully-connected autoencoder for the sake of simplicity

 * regularizing the conv autoencoder